What should I do?

-The Operations Department is responsible for snow and ice control on approximately 600 lane kilometres of roadways within the municipal boundaries.
-The exception is the Alaska Highway, which is maintained by the Government of Yukon.
+The Operations Department is responsible for snow and ice control on approximately 600 lane kilometers of roadways within the municipal boundaries.
+The exception is the Alaska & Klondike highways (owned by the Government of Yukon), and private developments.

 Snow and Ice Control include:

 - snow removal on streets and roads as prescribed by the Snow and Ice Control Policy

 The City operates with a limited snow removal budget and therefore must establish priorities to provide the greatest benefit to the majority of the travelling public.
 In setting priorities, consideration is given to criteria such as traffic volume, road classification, road geometrics, terrain, transit, emergency services, drift exposure, and drainage problems.

 There are four priorities established under the City's Snow and Ice Control Policy: